Your HVAC unit

 On the opposite side of the spectrum is the issue of low head pressure.
 This can be caused by a few things, but the two most common causes are a refrigerant leak or over-metering of the refrigerant.
 In addition, if a restriction is present within the liquid line, this can lead to an accumulation of refrigerant in the receiver and condenser, which will lead to a low head pressure.

-How Valley Heating & Cooling Can Help
+How Valley Heating & Cooling can help

 It’s no secret that the temperatures are rising here in Alabama.
 With those scorching, sweaty summers, you want to be able to come indoors to cool off.
 If you have noticed problems while running your air conditioner more, and find yourself searching for “HVAC Near Me,” look no further than Valley Heating and Cooling.
 We have many HVAC services and we know How to Get Your HVAC System Ready for Summer.
 Don’t get burnt by a broken air conditioner, reach out to our team of professionals today!